 Although some students may be hesitant to borrow a loan, it is a wise investment to help finance college costs.
-Undergraduate students may be offered federal Direct Subsidized, Direct Unsubsidized, and/or Perkins loans options, which are all provided by the U.S. Department of Education (https://studentaid.ed.gov/sa/types/loans/ interest-rates#rates).
+Undergraduate students may be offered federal Direct Subsidized or Direct Unsubsidized loan options, which are all provided by the U.S. Department of Education (https://studentaid.ed.gov/sa/types/loans/interest-rates#rates).
 Additionally, some financial aid awards may include a Parent PLUS loan option.
 Federal student loans are available to most students regardless of income and provide a range of repayment options including income-based repayment plans and loan forgiveness benefits, which other education loans are not required to provide.
+Additionally, some students may be offered a UCSB Loan as an option.